SCCapstone/StockPrediction/README.md

 ## Setup

-First you will need to install rabbitmq.
+First you will need to install RabbitMQ.
 This is the message broker that we use to schedule tasks.
 [Download](https://www.rabbitmq.com/download.html).

 Navigate to the root directory of the project.
 And run: